-User interaction now has a new set of tools: Chatbots and they have many advantages.
+User interaction now has a new set of tools: Chatbots, and they have many advantages.
 Chatbots have become almost ubiquitous in recent times.
-Not only that but many of the bots have added power by the inclusion of basic artificial intelligence and machine-learning to make them much smarter and with that added smarts they can become much more useful than a simple “hi how are you” interaction, often carrying out tasks such as automated order tracking, support inquiries and appointment management.
-Chatbots have come a long way from the days of Joseph Weizenbaum’s Eliza.
+Not only that but many of the bots have added power by the inclusion of basic artificial intelligence and machine learning to make them much smarter and with that added smarts they can become much more useful than a simple “hi how are you” interaction, often carrying out tasks such as automated order tracking, support inquiries, and appointment management.
+Chatbots have come a long way since the days of Joseph Weizenbaum’s Eliza.
 You can create chatbots with Windows app development tools like RAD-Studio, and incorporate them into your own made applications.

 Is it hard to add a chatbot to my app?